Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Burton James Maisie Sofa

-• Place your coffee table slightly closer than usual; deep sofas can “push” the table away in practice.
+• Place your coffee table slightly closer than usual, since deep sofas can push the table out of comfortable reach.

-• If you’re sensitive to low-back support, use a small lumbar pillow during long laptop sessions.
+• If you are sensitive to low-back support, keep a small lumbar pillow nearby for laptop sessions.

-• Add a throw blanket on the main seat zone to reduce friction wear in your most-used spot.
+• Add a throw blanket on the main seat zone to reduce friction wear in the spot you use most.

-• If you host often, keep one lighter ottoman nearby to turn the sofa into a casual lounge zone.
+• If you host often, keep a light ottoman nearby to turn the sofa into a casual lounge zone.

-• Use felt pads under legs to protect floors and reduce micro-shifts during edge sitting.
+• Use felt pads under the legs to protect floors and reduce small shifts during edge sitting.

-• Keep armrest “hot spots” protected if you tend to lean with elbows in the same place.
+• Protect armrest hot spots if you tend to lean on the same side every day.

 FAQs